-What is World Fish Migration Day?World Fish Migration Day is a one-day global celebration to raise awareness for free-flowing rivers and migratory fish.
-The first celebration was in 2014 and, 2020, we will coordinate the fourth!
+What is World Fish Migration Day?World Fish Migration Day is a one-day global celebration to raise awareness for the importance of free-flowing rivers and migratory fish.
+The first celebration was in 2014 and on May 25, 2024 we will celebrate the sixth edition!
 On this biennial international day of events, organisations from around the world organise their event around the common theme of CONNECTING FISH, RIVERS AND PEOPLE.

-What is a Migratory Fish?Migratory fishes are fishes that swim short or long distances daily, yearly or annually, as a way to complete their life cycle, feed and / or make love!
-Some migratory fishes migrate up and down rivers, others between rivers and oceans, and others across the oceans.
-Some migratory fish species you may know?
+What is a Migratory Fish?Migratory fish swim short or long distances daily, monthly or annually, to complete their life cycle, mate and feed!
+Some migratory fish migrate up and down rivers, others between rivers and oceans, and others across the oceans.
+Are there some migratory fish species you may know?
 Salmon migrate up rivers as adults to spawn in the same river they were born.
-On the flipside, freshwater eels are born in the ocean but migrate epic distances to carry their lives in rivers.
-Bullsharks migrate up rivers and back through the oceans to breed and feed!
-And there are many more examples of migratory fishes!
-Check out our downloads page for some cool fish fact sheets!
+On the flipside, freshwater eels are born in the ocean but migrate epic distances to carry out their lives in rivers.
+Bull sharks migrate up rivers and back through the oceans to breed and feed.
+And there are many more examples!
+Check out our downloads page for some cool fish fact sheets.
 Learn about their migratory routes and about some species you may have never even heard of!

 2018World Fish Migration Day 2018The biggest World Fish Migration Day ever!
 "Happy Fish".
 Results of that year: +50,000,000 People reached through media 570 Events 63 Countries 3,000 200,000 People engaged by events. +10,000,000 people reached on social media

 2016World Fish Migration Day 2016The second World Fish Migration Day themed "Fish can't travel like we can".
 Results of that year were impressive: 450 Events 63 countries 82.000 visitors to events 2,000 organizations involved 70.000.000 people reached worldwide +15.000.000 people reached on social media